Oxygen over-saturation in life and flute playing

 When playing our instruments we are often expelling air to the point of discomfort.
 In addition, we deal with nervousness, which can cause shallow breathing and bring the discomfort of CO2 intolerance to the forefront.

-If we are breathing in more often then we need to when playing or breathing in a fast shallow way when we’re nervous, then we are actively bringing a greater and greater amount of oxygen into our system.
-In turn, our lack discomfort with CO2 grows.
+If we are breathing in more often then we need to when playing, or breathing in a fast shallow way when we’re nervous, then we are actively bringing a greater and greater amount of oxygen into our system.
+In turn, the discomfort with CO2 grows larger.

 One of the most practical ways to improve our breath control and capacity in our playing is not through fancy breathing exercises, but rather by paying attention to our every day habits and behaviors.